Crosley: Developer and company founder

-Crosley increased his fortune in the 1920s and 1930s by developing, manufacturing, selling inexpensive radios, such as the "Harko", the Crosley "Pup" and the "Roamio" models.
+Crosley increased his fortune in the 1920s and 1930s by developing, manufacturing, and selling inexpensive radios, such as the "Harko", the Crosley "Pup" and the "Roamio" models.
 The Crosley Radio Corporation became the world's largest radio manufacturer in 1925.
 It expanded operations at Camp Washington, a Cincinnati neighborhood, and began commercial radio broadcasting with WLW radio, considered "the Nation's Station."
 Crosley's company also introduced new consumer products and home appliances in the 1930s, including the "Shelvador," a refrigerator that had shelves in the doors, and other product innovations.
 The wealth that Crosley amassed from sales of these products provided the funds to diversify into other areas, including automobile manufacturing.